Even if it comes from a family member or a person you love – forcing someone to do anything does not make for a healthy relationship.

 If you really need to talk to someone, try waiting until they’re done with what they’re doing.
 Or, if that’s not possible, find another way to communicate with them.

 Talking is a two-way street.
-Focus on being a good listener.
+Focus on being a good listener in anyone’s life.
 Ask questions, and show you’re interested in what they have to say.